Multimodality in VR: A survey: The effects of multimodality in perceived realism

-Multimodality has been largely studied as a means to enhance those sensations. \new{Particularly, presence} is tied to the integration of multiple modalities, and many works have demonstrated how it is increased when multiple sensory information is \new{combined~\cite{sanchez2005presence,gonccalves2019impact}}, as opposed to unimodal (i.e., only visual) systems~\cite{jung2020impact}.
-Blanke et al.~\cite{blanke2015behavioral} discussed the relevance of a series of principles to achieve a correct sensation of bodily self-consciousness, requiring body-centered perception (hand, face, and trunk), and integrating proprioceptive, vestibular, and visual bodily inputs, along with spatio-temporal multisensory information.
-Sakhardande et al.~\cite{sakhardande2020exploring} presented a systematic study to compare the effect of tactile, visual, visual-motor, and olfactory stimuli on body association in VR, with the latter having the strongest effect on body association. \new{Similar insights were proposed by Pozeg et al.~\cite{pozeg2015those}, who demonstrated the importance of first-person visual-spatial viewpoints for the integration of visual-tactile stimuli, in this case for the sense of leg ownership.} The main factors to build embodiment and body-ownership in VR have been widely studied~\cite{maselli2013building, spanlang2014build}, and so have been the negative effects that can happen when designing realistic experiences: \new{For example, group pressure of alien virtual avatars can result in users performing potentially harmful actions towards others that they would not normally carry out~\cite{neyret2020embodied}}.
+Multimodality has been largely studied as a means to enhance those sensations. \new{Particularly, presence} is tied to the integration of multiple modalities, and many works have demonstrated how it is increased when multiple sensory information is \new{combined~\cite{sanchez2005presence}}, as opposed to unimodal (i.e., only visual) systems~\cite{jung2020impact}. \csur{For instance, Gonçalves et al.~\cite{gonccalves2019impact} designed an experiment where three groups of people were exposed to virtual environments including different amount of modalities in the presented stimuli; and reported how users experiencing more modalities reported a higher involvement.
+Moreover, they remark the positive impact of including haptic feedback in an experience.} Blanke et al.~\cite{blanke2015behavioral} discussed the relevance of a series of principles to achieve a correct sensation of bodily self-consciousness, requiring body-centered perception (hand, face, and trunk), and integrating proprioceptive, vestibular, and visual bodily inputs, along with spatio-temporal multisensory information.
+Sakhardande et al.~\cite{sakhardande2020exploring} presented a systematic study to compare the effect of tactile, visual, visual-motor, and olfactory stimuli on body association in VR, with the latter having the strongest effect on body association. \new{Similar insights were proposed by Pozeg et al.~\cite{pozeg2015those}, who demonstrated the importance of first-person visual-spatial viewpoints for the integration of visual-tactile stimuli, in this case for the sense of leg ownership.} The main factors to build embodiment and body-ownership in VR have been widely studied~\cite{maselli2013building}. \csur{Spanlang et al.~\cite{spanlang2014build} presented technical guidelines to create a core virtual embodiment system, defining three key aspects: (i) a VR module to handle creation, management, and rendering of all virtual entities, (ii) a head-tracking module to map real movements to the virtual environment, and (iii) a display module to present all that environment.
+However, designing experiences that are too realistic can have negative aspects and be a drawback in certain specific cases:} \new{For example, group pressure of alien virtual avatars can result in users performing potentially harmful actions towards others that they would not normally carry out~\cite{neyret2020embodied}}.

-The sense of moving (which depends on agency and body ownership, as previously mentioned) is also \new{key to achieve} self-consciousness.
-Kruijff et al.~\cite{kruijff2016your} presented a work showing that adding walking-related auditory, visual, and vibrotactile cues could all enhance the participants' sensation of self-motion and presence.
-Various works have been presented in this line, e.g., investigating the integration of tendon vibrations to give standing users the impression of physically walking~\cite{kouakoua2020rhythmic}.